-The disadvantages of the Cougars' method of recruiting and placement are: (i) By taking on so few candidates, they miss numerous opportunities to make placements;
+The disadvantages of the Cougar's method of recruiting and placement are:

+(i) By taking on so few candidates they miss numerous opportunities to make placements;

 The Cougar is extremely focused.
 Their focus is upon having strong relationships with a limited number of law firms at one time.
-Because of this focus, a Cougar will miss many good candidates in the market and many places where they could make placements.
-The Cougar does not care, though. (ii) They develop fewer new jobs and an in-depth understanding of their markets through proactive marketing of candidates; and,
+Because of this focus, a Cougar will miss numerous good candidates in the market and numerous places where they could make placements.
+The Cougar does not care, though.

+(ii) They develop fewer new jobs and an in-depth understanding of their markets through proactive marketing of candidates; and,

 The Cougar does not seek to develop a high number of jobs.
-He or she only cares about the jobs of his or her clients.
-Accordingly, the Cougar can offer candidates only a limited number of opportunities at one time.
-If a candidate is seriously seeking a new job, he or she may not be well served using a Cougar who will only introduce them to a limited number of openings.
+They only care about the jobs their clients have.
+Accordingly, the Cougar can offer their candidates only a limited number of opportunities at one time.
+If a candidate is seriously seeking a new job, they may not be well served using a Cougar who will only introduce them to a limited number of openings.

-THE DATABASE LOVER A Typical Database Lover Placement
+III THE DATABASE LOVER

-The Database Lover spends a great deal of their time studying active openings in their recruiting firm's database.
-Since most Database Lovers work at large recruiting firms, they have the benefit of a large stable of potential candidates to work with.
-The Database Lover will examine openings that the recruiting firm gets each day and reach a decision about the sort of openings he or she would prefer to recruit for.
-Whether through an advertisement, a cold call, or an existing relationship, the Database Lover gets a particular candidate to work with.
+A Typical Database Lover Placement.
+The Database Lover spends a great deal of their time studying active openings in the database of their recruiting firm.
+Since most Database Lover's work at large recruiting firms, they have the benefit of a large stable of potential candidates to work with.
+The Database Lover will examine openings that the recruiting firm gets each day and reach a decision about the sort of openings they would prefer to recruit for.
+Whether through an advertisement, a cold call, or an existing relationship, the Database Lover gets a particular candidate they would like to work with.
 The candidate is submitted to active openings matching the candidate's profile in the database.
 A certain number of these employers interview the candidate and offers are extended.
 The candidate accepts one of the offers.
 The Database Lover makes another placement.